fillumina/Calculator/README.md

 The calculator is extremely flexible and easy to configure and modify.
 You can create your own customized components using the constructors and implementig the interfaces.
-But the easier way of costumizeing it is by creating your own grammar (or maybe extending the provided ones) using a builder:
+But the easier way of customizing it is by creating your own grammar (or maybe extending the provided ones) using a builder: